dallison/phaser/phaser/docs/phaser_user_guide.md

 The runtime access to fields in the message validates that nothing can go outside of the buffer you pass to `CreateReadonly`.

+Caller-buffer `CreateMutable`, typed scalar/string/nested/repeated/oneof mutation, typed `Any::MutableAny<T>()`, native `CreateReadonly`, typed traversal, protobuf `SerializeToArray`, and fixed-buffer ROS serialization do not use the system heap.
+Runtime control data and exact generated type names are stored in the `PayloadBuffer`; generated roots reserve capacity for all statically reachable message types, and typed `Any` growth uses that same allocator.
+Successful protobuf and ROS deserialization into a fixed mutable message also use only the payload allocator.
+This includes protobuf `Any` values whose type is registered in the Phaser bank. `ProtobufToROS` is allocation-free when passed a sufficiently large fixed `ROSBuffer`; generated field scanners read protobuf wire values directly and emit fields in ROS schema order without constructing an intermediate protobuf or Phaser message. `ROSToProtobuf` provides the symmetric guarantee with a caller-provided `ProtoBuffer`.
+ROS Header deserialization also writes `frame_id` directly into payload storage from the wire view, avoiding an owning `std_msgs::Header` string allocation.
+Returned handles and `std::string_view` values borrow the receive buffer; the caller must keep that buffer alive and unchanged.
+Dynamic message ownership, reflection, debug output, unknown-type error construction, and APIs returning `std::string` or other owning containers are not covered by this contract.
+Mutable ROS Headers use the payload-backed `header.Mutable()` view; convert with `ToOwned()` only when an owning `std_msgs::Header` is required.

 ## Setting and getting fields
 Creating a message usually involves setting the values in its fields, and using one